pranavsrinivas29/Telecom-Churn-Prediction/README.md

 ## 🧠 Summary

 - **High-performing features**: `Tenure`, `MonthlyCharges`, `Contract`, `TechSupport`
-- `customerID` had to be removed due to leakage
+- `customerID` had to be removed due to least important feature
 - Final model avoids resampling and uses built-in class balancing
-- Logistic Regression provided strong performance without overfitting
+- Logistic Regression provided strong performance than RF without tuning but it was imporoved when tuned.
 ---

 ## 📦 Requirements